edge-group-polito/Side-Channel-Dojo/README.md

 * [ ] Makefile target to run Python script for **automatic power trace capture**
 * [ ] Makefile target to run Python script for **CPA attacks** end-to-end
 * [ ] Docker image for a fully reproducible SCA environment
+* [ ] To add that x-heep comes with vendor and should be used the vendor update script if done changs
 ---

 ## 🔍 TO CHECK